Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 responses/postings before we submit our reflection?"

-What I was trying to ask is that you have read all the posts
+I was trying to ask that you have read all the posts

 submitted up to that point in time.
 For instance, the first person to post their end-of-the-week

-summary will not have read any other person's end-of-the-week summary while the last person to
+summary will not have read any other people's end-of-the-week summaries, while the last person to

 post that assignment will have had the opportunity to read everybody else's end-of-the-week